cilabuniba/artseek/README.md

 ## Try ArtSeek

 > [!NOTE]
 > Running the full pipeline requires the Qdrant server with the `wikifragments-visual-arts-embeds` collection loaded.
-The store requires ~1.5 TB of disk space.
+The store requires ~250 GB of disk space.

 ### 1. Download datasets and models